Petewg/MgM/readme.md

 :warning: Important note: It is recommended to uninstall older version (if any) before installing a new one, for to avoid mixing of outdated components with new ones.
-This is especially critical for harbour and/or mingw32 libraries!
+This is notably critical for harbour and/or mingw32 libraries!

 This Harbour MiniGUI package includes these main components: